 Enjoy a Private Welcome Tour with a Local

-It’s is always a good idea to go on tours with locals, as they can give you the low-down on traditions and share fun insider knowledge with you that you would not know otherwise.
+It is always a good idea to go on tours with locals, as they can give you the low-down on traditions and share fun insider knowledge with you that you would not know otherwise.

 Adventure Ghibli Museum and Inokashira Park Walking Tour

-With an understanding of Japan’s biggest studio, you will be able to appreciate this art form in a whole new way.
+With a tour of Japan’s biggest studio, you will be able to appreciate this art form in a whole new way.
 The iconic and popular Ghibli Museum is very close to Inokashira Park, so you can easily have a picnic or stroll the gardens before embracing your inner anime geek.
 Enjoy the placid pond and river that this park offers you, with scenic surroundings of westside Tokyo.

 Insider Tip: Book in advance for this experience, as a limited number of people are admitted per day.

 Treat Yourself to A Nikko Toshogu Shrine and Kegon Waterfall Tour